Blood Pressure and Heart Rate: What’s the Difference?

 - Situations when the electrical impulses misfire and become unstable, which results in the atria trembling out of instability – also called Atrial Fibrillation

 - Coronary artery diseases, also known as atherosclerotic.
-Some of them are, Valvular heart disease that affects the regulation of blood flow, and Cardiomyopathy, that restricts the squeezing of heart muscles for the pumping of blood
+Some of them are, Valvular heart disease that affects the regulation of blood flow, and Cardiomyopathy, which restricts the squeezing of heart muscles for the pumping of blood

 - Smoking and consumption of alcohol on a daily basis drastically reduces your blood flow and clogs the arteries and veins with harmful chemicals